Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-08.md

 of count in this element.

 Then the count property is set we want el to update and display the new value.
-Normally you'd have to by calling a method since setting a property doesn't run a code block.
+Normally you'd have to by calling a method since setting a the property doesn't run a code block.

 Use a setter you can run a code block when setting a property.